omarbelkady/LinuxTerminalBash/README.md

 root@omarbelkady: ~$ git restore --staged pathOfFile
 ```

-#### 3- Commit the files use -m to be respectful to your peers to log what you are doing
+#### 3- Move the files from the staging area to a local repository use -m to give a specific description of your commit
 ```bash
 root@omarbelkady:~$ git commit -m "A overall description of what you just modified"
 ```